-Fulvio Italiani, Carlos Omaña and Roland Pettersson are partners at D’Empaire.
+Fulvio Italiani, Carlos Omaña and Roland Pettersson are partners at D’Empaire Reyna Abogados.

-The Public Finance Law also provides that prior to executing indebtedness agreements on behalf of the Republic, the Executive must consult with the Venezuelan Central Bank about the monetary impact and financing conditions of the transaction, although this opinion is not binding (Public Finance Law, Art.
-96).
-The approval by the President of the Council of Ministers is also required (Public Finance Law, Art.
-17, Regulation No. 2) as well as the receipt of a non-binding opinion from the Attorney General Office on the contract evidencing the indebtedness (Attorney General Office Law, Art.
-12; Public Finance Law, Art.
-29, Regulation No. 2).
+The Public Finance Law also provides that prior to executing indebtedness agreements on behalf of the Republic, the Executive must consult with the Venezuelan Central Bank about the monetary impact and financing conditions of the transaction, although this opinion is not binding (Article 96).
+The approval by the President of the Council of Ministers is also required (Article 17, Regulation No. 2) as well as the receipt of a non-binding opinion from the Attorney General Office on the contract evidencing the indebtedness (Attorney General Office Law, Article 12; Public Finance Law, Article 29, Regulation No. 2).

 Official Gazette, Extraordinary Issue No. 6,210, 30 December 2016.

-Public Finance Law, Arts.
-82 and 83.
+Public Finance Law, Articles 82 and 83.
 Treasury bills are defined as debt securities issued by the Republic that mature within the fiscal year in which they were issued.

 See Lee C Buchheit’s and Mitu Gulati’s paper titled ‘How to Restructure Greek Debt’, Duke Law Scholarship Repository, 2010.

-Fulvio Italiani and Carlos Omaña, ‘Insolvency Proceedings in Venezuela: A 19th Century Statute is Ill-Equipped to Navigate Current Times’, in Emerging Markets Restructuring Journal, 2017, 4.
+Fulvio Italiani and Carlos Omaña, ‘Insolvency Proceedings in Venezuela: A 19th Century Statute is Ill-Equipped to Navigate Current Times’ in Emerging Markets Restructuring Journal (Issue No. 4, Autumn 2017).

-Richard Levin and Roland Pettersson, ‘The transfer of Venezuela’s oil assets to a successor entity and fraudulent conveyance’, Capital Markets Law Journal, Volume 14, Issue 4 (Oxford Academic, October 2019), p.
+Richard Levin and Roland Pettersson, ‘The transfer of Venezuela’s oil assets to a successor entity and fraudulent conveyance’ in Capital Markets Law Journal (Volume 14, Issue 4, Oxford Academic, October 2019), p.
 547.

-In 1996, a power utility in southern Venezuela (CA La Electricidad de Bolivar) was declared bankrupt while under private ownership; the company was later taken over by the government under a law that nationalised the power sector.
-The company remained in bankruptcy while technically being government-owned and a final decision on the validity of an agreement akin to a restructuring agreement is still pending at the Venezuelan Supreme Court.
+In 1996, a power utility in southern Venezuela (CA La Electricidad de Bolivar) was subject to moratorium while under private ownership; the company was later taken over by the government under a law that nationalised the power sector.
+The company remained in formal insolvency proceedings while technically being government-owned.
+A final decision on the validity of an agreement akin to a restructuring agreement is still pending at the Venezuelan Supreme Court.

-The Republic owns all the hydrocarbons located in Venezuela while they are in the underground reservoir (Venezuelan Hydrocarbons Law, Art.
-3).
-Pursuant to the Venezuelan Hydrocarbons Law, exploration, production, transportation and initial storage of hydrocarbons are reserved to the state (Art.
-9).
-The aforesaid ‘primary activities’, as they are defined in the Hydrocarbons Law, may be carried out by the state directly, through wholly owned entities or through joint ventures (empresas mixtas), that are controlled by the Republic through a participation of 50 per cent or more (60 per cent or more if these activities are performed in the Orinoco extra-heavy crude basin).
+The Republic owns all the hydrocarbons located in Venezuela while they are in the underground reservoir (Venezuelan Hydrocarbons Law, Article 3).
+Pursuant to the Venezuelan Hydrocarbons Law, exploration, production, transportation and initial storage of hydrocarbons are reserved to the state (Article 9).
+The aforesaid ‘primary activities’, as defined in the Hydrocarbons Law, may be carried out by the state directly, through wholly owned entities or through joint ventures (empresas mixtas) that are controlled by the Republic through a participation of 50 per cent or more (60 per cent or more if these activities are performed in the Orinoco extra-heavy crude basin).

 See footnote 2, above.